realA10001986/Flux-Capacitor/README.md

 ##### &#9654; Default flux sound mode

 Selects the power-up "flux" sound mode.
-"Auto: xx secs" enables the beep for xx seconds after triggering a time travel, and upon power-on.
-Can be changed at any time by typing *00 (off), *01 (on), *02 (Auto 30secs) or *03 (Auto 60secs) followed by OK.
+"Auto: xx secs" enables the beep for xx seconds after triggering a time travel, upon power-on, and then the TCD sends a respective signal through BTTFN.

+Can be changed at any time by typing *00 (off), *01 (on), *02 (Auto 30secs) or *03 (Auto 60secs) followed by OK, or through the TCD's keypad.
+Note that a change through remote or TCD is not saved.

 ##### &#9654; Movie sequence for 7 lights